 The graduate nursing capstone is a culminating experience designed to provide learners with an opportunity to apply knowledge and skills acquired throughout the program of study focusing on the competencies of the graduate level nurse.
-This 6-credit course consists of several integrated components: discussion, reflective journal, scholarly paper, and project presentation.
+This 6-credit course consists of several integrated components: discussion, reflective journal, scholarly paper, 247.5 practice experience hours, and project presentation.
 Assessment of the learner's attainment of program competencies is built into these components.

 This requirement must be completed through Excelsior College.